phlowers/mechaphlowers/docs/user_guide/ug_section_study.md

 ### Cable Shifting

-`shift_cable` applies horizontal support shifting and span length modifications to the cable geometry.
+`modify_cable` applies horizontal support shifting and span length modifications to the cable geometry.
 This is applied at solve time alongside the other manipulations.

 - `shift_support`: array of horizontal offsets per support (m), length = number of supports; first and last values are forced to 0.
 - `shorten_span`: array of span length reductions (m), length = number of spans; positive values shorten the span.